• Skip to content

 Everyone has a boss – and we all want to know who that boss is.

-Determine the chain-of-command and communicate the pecking order to the new hire.
+Determine the chain of command and communicate the pecking order to the new hire.

 Provide the new employee with an organization chart so they can see how the reporting hierarchy works within the organization.